 A nightly ritual that seemingly takes no time at all still requires some attention to detail.
-Here are five ways you may be removing your makeup wrong and how to fix them.
+Here are five ways you may be removing your makeup wrong and how to fix them

 1. You use a face cleanser on your eyes.

 This is probably the greatest mistake made when doing your evening skincare routine.
 We’ve all done it: you’re ready to unwind after a long day and grab the closest product resembling a cleanser.
 This sounds good in theory, however most cleansers use ingredients to lather and foam which are quite drying by nature.
 As this skin is some of the thinnest on your body, there is an increased sensitivity to cleansing.
-Our Off In A Blink Makeup Remover is designed specifically for the eyes and includes aloe vera and grapefruit extracts to soothe and refresh the eyes and lashes.

 2. You rub too harshly.